MANUEL FRARA / INTERNO 3

 In Anemos, a hand, caressing the strings of a musical instrument, reveals its “breath”, which in turn reveals the breath of the player.
-The breathing of the musician, his wind, when approaches the microphone produces a vibration, almost the beating of a heart.
+When the breathing of the musician approaches the microphone it produces a vibration, almost the beating of a heart.

 Cristiano Berti, 2003

 7 photographic portraits

 The people portrayed are six cognomens of the artist, in addition to a fictional character, a theatre critic named Cristiano Berti, played by the English actor John Steiner, in the movie “Tenebre” by Dario Argento (1982).
 The repetition of the name and surname, dissolves identity.
 Cognomens open the door to anonymity.
 The sense of uncertainty is further accentuated by the presence of even a fictional character.